CraigKelly/scholarometer.py/README.md

 ## Quick file run-down (in alphabetical order)

+* LICENSE.txt - the license for this project (MIT)
 * README.md - this file
 * requirements.txt - requirements list for this project
 * run_tests.sh - run the unit tests in test.py using the virtualenv created by setup.py